irontec/ivozprovider/doc/sphinx/administration_portal/client/vpbx/routing_endpoints/friends.rst

         Request from IvozProvider to this friend will include this domain in the From header.

+    DDI In
+        If set to 'Yes', use endpoint username in R-URI when calling this friend.
+If set to 'No', use called number instead.

 .. note:: Calls to *friends* are considered internal.
 That means that ACLs won't
           be checked when calling a friend, no matter if the origin of the call